Subcutaneous ketamine for analgesia

 Ketamine SQ is an option that I recommend for improving pain control in cases with a pain management plan and for those suffering breakthrough pain.
 It’s a great option for bonding owners as it can only be administered by a veterinary surgeon, meaning those cases come back to you for regular assessment.

 I look forward to hearing your experiences with this.
-Mine have all been positive so far.
+Mine have been mostly positive and my experience is that 70-80% of dogs & cats respond well.
+For further detail, please watch our webinar.

 Matt & Carl established Zero Pain Philosophy to provide educational resources to veterinary professionals enabling optimal management of pain.

-Matt Gurney is an RCVS & European Specialist in Veterinary Anaesthesia & Analgesia and works at Anderson Moores Veterinary Specialists.
-Matt is President of the European College of Veterinary Anaesthesia & Analgesia.
+Matt Gurney is an RCVS & European Specialist in Veterinary Anaesthesia & Analgesia and works at Eastcott Referrals.
+Matt is Past President of the European College of Veterinary Anaesthesia & Analgesia.

 Carl Bradbrook is an RCVS & European Specialist in Veterinary Anaesthesia & Analgesia and is President of the Association of Veterinary Anaesthetists.
 Carl works at Anderson Moores Veterinary Specialists.